-- 7.1 Issues may be raised directly with the Compliance Director, or may be received via the Ethics Committee.
-The Compliance Director shall, in the event of a concern being raised or a complaint being made, attempt to find an immediate informal resolution if this can be found, and will seek to prevent escalation of a concern wherever this proves possible, if necessary in consultation with her fellow Directors. - 7.2 The Compliance Director may offer mediation as a quick, fair and inexpensive way of resolving an issue with the consent of a complainant and the member/registrant (the subject of a complaint).
-Where a Practitioner member/registrant becomes aware they are the subject of a complaint they shall refer the matter to the Compliance Director, notify their insurer and may suggest mediation to the complainant if this is reasonably practicable for them to do.
-Mediation (a confidential and consensual process whereby a resolution agreement might be reached) shall proceed in accordance with the "Rules for Mediation" which are available to download from the Alliance website www.thealliancepsp.com
+- 7.1 Issues may be raised directly with the Compliance Director or may be received via the Ethics Committee.
+The Compliance Director shall, in the event of a concern being raised or a complaint being made, attempt to find an immediate informal resolution if this can be found, and will seek to prevent escalation of a concern wherever this proves possible, in consultation with her fellow Directors. - 7.2 The Compliance Director may offer mediation as a quick, fair, and inexpensive way of resolving an issue with the consent of a complainant and the member/registrant

+(the subject of a complaint).
+Mediation is a confidential and consensual process whereby a resolution agreement might be reached), The parties consent to the appointment of the individual named as mediator in their case.
+The Mediator shall act as an advocate for resolution and shall use their best efforts to assist the parties to reach a mutually acceptable resolution.